USDAForestService/fs-open-forest-platform/wiki/christmas-trees/general-guidelines.md

 # Introduction

-The U.S. Forest Service Christmas tree epermit project follows the [18F Content Guide](https://content-guide.18f.gov/ ).
+The U.S. Forest Service Christmas tree Open Forest project follows the [18F Content Guide](https://content-guide.18f.gov/ ).
 For the project’s four pilot forests - Arapaho and Roosevelt, Flathead, Mt.
 Hood, and Shoshone - we aimed for consistency in content across the forests while still making accommodations for individual forest differences, when needed.
 The tone is business professional.

 Below is a listing and description of the content sections for each pilot forest and any general guidelines for content within the section.